CreamyCookie/pa_to_ap/README.md

 ## Warning
 Note that this is somewhat rough and will likely not handle a lot of edge cases.

 For example, it won't check if an episode is already in the Favorites table.
 It will simply add them again, if they're already there.
-It will also not take care of images.
+It will also not take care of images or the queue.

 As a result, this works best with a fresh AntennaPod install.
 Without commenting out the relevant (`INSERT INTO`) lines, this script should not be rerun again on the same database.